Church of God (Full Gospel) in India

-The Church of God (Full Gospel) in India is the registered name of the branch in India of the Church of God (Cleveland, Tennessee, USA).
-It is a Pentecostal church that has over 36,000 churches and 7 million members in 178 countries.
+The Church of God (Full Gospel) in India is the registered name of the Church of God (Cleveland)‘s branch in India.
+Church of God (Cleveland) is a Pentecostal church that has over 36,000 churches and 7 million members in 178 countries.

 On 19 August 1886, the Church of God began in Monroe County, Tennessee, near the North Carolina border.Eight persons formed a gathering, a Christian Union, guided by former Baptist Richard Green Spurling to follow New Testament as a rule of faith and practice.

 In July 2012, a web presentation of 125 Years of Church of God Ministry, was done at the 74th International General Assembly in Orlando, Florida.